 After selling/donating/gifting 95% of her belongings in 2017, Sophie now permanently slow-travels across Europe in a self-converted van with her partner and two rescue-hounds.
 This continual pilgrimage to the land invites a more nomadic, minimalist way of being into life and art, encouraging the exploration of issues such as land ownership, borders, nationalism, consumerism, environmentalism, belonging, transience, technology, the language of the land, and the poetic imagination.

-Sophie writes about these experiences through fiction in The MthR Trilogy, as well as through non-fiction and poetry on the OUTSIDER blog.
+Sophie documented the first four years of these experiences through non-fiction and poetry on the OUTSIDER blog.

 “Politics and nature, individuality and community, are all fused in McKeand’s grand and capacious vision.
 It is what makes this book so charismatic and endearing.”

 “… a serious, as well as a seriously playful, poet.”

 Sophie McKeand joined us on stage at The Good Life Experience … where she captivated the audience with her profound, mythological, musical poems that not only crossed borders but seemed to dismantle them entirely, collapsing time and space and merging visions of the past with narratives of the personal.

 Caught By The River

 Sophie McKeand's Rebel Sun is no dying star, but a fiery tour de force, full of surreal and ingenious imagery. [...] a passionate and heartfelt book, a collection of modern agitprop poetry in which Marxism and landscape rub easy shoulders, and the Rebel Sun acts as an agitator, its manifesto calling for a reconnection with the natural world [...]
 Accomplished and vibrant, this is a collection to cherish.